asclepias/asclepias-broker/INSTALL.rst

 Production environment
 ----------------------

-You can use simulate a full production environment using the ``docker-compose.full.yml``.
+You can simulate a full production environment using the ``docker-compose.full.yml``.
 You can start it like this:

 .. code-block:: console